roop/citron/docs/grammar-file.md

 #### token

 The order of tokens in the `CitronTokenCode` enumeration is determined by the order in which the tokens appear in the grammar.
-In case you'd like a token to appear earlier in the enumeration, you can tell Citron about the token before it appears in the grammar with this directive.
+In case we want a token to appear earlier in the enumeration, we can tell Citron about the token before it appears in the grammar with this directive.

 For example: